Useful links and resources

 The Haven Breast Cancer Support Centres

 Breast Cancer Haven offers free support, information, counselling and complementary therapies to anyone affected by breast cancer.
-They have drop in centres in London, Hereford, Yorkshire, Wessex, Worcester and will open one in the West Midlands in Oct.
-2017.
+They have drop in centres in London, Hereford, Yorkshire, Wessex, Worcester, West Midlands and Cheltenham.
 They also offer a programme of care designed to help women with breast cancer feel better and develop a healthier lifestyle.
 For people who can't get to a Haven centre, they offer the “Haven at Home” multi-media package.

 Breast Cancer Haven, Fulham